Abdul-Mukit/abdul-mukit.github.io/_projects/project_nakamir.md

     </div>
 </div>
 <div class="caption">
     I also helped integrate human body pose estimation on the Microsoft Hololens-2.
-This resulted in an [IEEE publication](https://ieeexplore.ieee.org/abstract/document/10322250).
+This resulted in an IEEE publication: https://ieeexplore.ieee.org/abstract/document/10322250.
 </div>